mk12/sicp/README.md

 ### Implementation

 The generator starts in [docgen.c](docgen.c).
 It semi-parses Markdown and Scheme, and renders things like navigation links, headings, and tables of contents.
 It then forks to Pandoc, which runs [filter.lua](notes/pandoc/filter.lua).
-The Lua filter implements internal links, formats citations, adjusts code blocks, and renders math.
+The Lua filter deals with internal links, citations, code blocks, and math.

 The math is the most complicated, because [KaTeX][] is implemented in JavaScript, not Lua.
 Instead of invoking it directly, the Lua filter communicates over a Unix pipe with [katex.ts](notes/pandoc/katex.ts), a [Deno][] server that uses the KaTeX module.

-Pandoc highlights code with [skylighting][], which uses [Kate's XML syntax format][] to recognize languages.
-In this case it uses [scheme.xml](notes/pandoc/scheme.xml), which I modified from [the original][scheme.xml] in [KDE/syntax-highlighting][].
+Pandoc highlights code with [skylighting][], which uses [Kate's XML syntax format][kate] to recognize languages.
+In this case it uses [scheme.xml](notes/pandoc/scheme.xml), which I modified from [the original][scheme.xml].

 Pandoc assembles the result using [template.html](notes/pandoc/template.html).
 The template embeds SVGs from [notes/assets](notes/assets) rather than linking to them.
-(And for SVGs that occur multiple times, it embeds them once at the top and then instantiates them with the `<use>` tag.)
+(For SVGs that occur multiple times, it embeds them once at the top and then instantiates them with the `<use>` tag.)

-Finally, the HTML comes back to `docgen`, where it is post-processed and written as an HTML file in [docs/](docs).
+Finally, `docgen`, post-processes the HTML and writes it in [docs/](docs).

 The pages are styled by [style.css](docs/style.css).
 It follows the [BEM naming guide][bem].